Virginia Tech® home

 Reporting

-Within two months of return to service, faculty members on study-research leave or research assignment are required to submit a brief report describing their activities and accomplishments.
-Reports should be submitted electronically, with copies to the department head and dean.
+Within two months of return to service, faculty members on study-research leave or research assignment are required to submit a brief report describing their leave activities.
+Some guiding questions to help craft the report include: